joewalnes/reconnecting-websocket/README.md

 - Transmits data to the server over the WebSocket connection.
 - Accepts @param data a text string, ArrayBuffer or Blob

+#### `ws.setProtocols(protocols)`
+- Set a new protocols value to be used on follow up reconnects.
+Useful when connection requires an access token that expires and renews.

 Like this?
 Check out [websocketd](https://github.com/joewalnes/websocketd) for the simplest way to create WebSocket backends from any programming language.

 [Follow @joewalnes](https://twitter.com/joewalnes)